Overview

 Data Freshness

 Flight data updates multiple times per day via the FlightAware AeroAPI.
 The Data Through date in the dashboard header reflects the most recent data in the system.
 GPS ground track data is available for most flights, with the best coverage from mid-2025 forward.
-The dashboard defaults to the previous calendar month.
-Operator grades are calculated based on the currently selected time period.
-For the most meaningful assessment, we recommend selecting longer time periods (90 days or more) — shorter periods may produce volatile grades due to smaller sample sizes.
+During the summer season, the dashboard's charts and flight lists default to the Last 7 Days view (the past 7 days plus today so far); in the off-season the default is a trailing 30-day window.
+Operator scorecards are the exception: they are always computed over a fixed trailing 12-month window, regardless of the selected time period — see the Operator Scorecards section.

 Registry Details